Skip to content

 Comparison sorts in the order of a tree traversal, with the children

 of a node sorted by label text.
-In addition, the
+In addition, there are the following

 specialized operators: